-The valley later served as an overland route between Spanish settlements in Sonora and their missions along the California coast.
+The valley later served as an overland route between Spanish settlements in Sonora and missions along the California coast.
 Father Eusebio Kino blazed this trail in 1699, and Juan Bautista de Anza formalized it in 1775.
 It served as the foundation for many subsequent transcontinental trails and roads, including Kearny’s trail for the Army of the West, Cooke’s Wagon Road for the Mormon Battalion, and the Butterfield Overland Stage Line.
 Stage stations and pioneer communities sprang up along these routes.
 One of these, Stanwix Ranch, was the site of the westernmost skirmish of the Civil War.

 Whose Ancestors Lived along the Great Bend of the Gila?